Skip to Main Content

 Outlook

-Employment for forest and conservation technicians is expected to decline through 2028, according to the Occupational Outlook Handbook, with job opportunities being the strongest at employers that manage state forests.
+Employment for forest and conservation technicians is expected to decline through 2033, according to the Occupational Outlook Handbook (OOH).
 Some tasks are being automated, which is reducing the need for technicians.
 One example: remote sensing technology is replacing the need for technicians to conduct tree counts and tree identifications.

 Most job openings will result from technicians leaving the field or being promoted to other areas.
 However, competition will be strong; technicians with good preparation in forestry technology and machinery management will have an advantage over less prepared job applicants.

-The increased awareness for protecting the environment, preventing forest fires, and restoring land damaged by fire will continue the demand for conservation and forestry workers, especially in state and local governments.
+The increased awareness for protecting the environment, preventing forest fires, restoring land damaged by fire, and working to promote the health of urban forests will continue the demand for conservation and forestry workers.
+"A rise in the number of wildfires may create some demand for the fire suppression activities of forest and conservation workers, especially in state-owned forest lands," according to the OOH.
 Forestry technicians who have knowledge of urban forestry and geographic information systems will have stronger employment opportunities, according to the U.S. Department of Labor.
-Budgetary constraints, however, will affect hiring, particularly at the federal level.
+Budgetary constraints, however, will affect hiring, particularly with government agencies.

 One promising area of future employment for forestry technicians is in the area of forest recreation.
 Ever-increasing numbers of people are enjoying the forests.
 These resources must be managed for the protection of the users, as well as of the resources themselves, and such management requires the expertise of foresters and forestry technicians.